 Again, what we were sure was something that only happened to us, turns out, happens almost weekly.
 When we did finally get cell service and were able to call for help, the truck that came to our rescue knew exactly where to find us.

-Apparently, many people off-road in the area and commonly find themselves in sinkholes disguised as trusty off-roading terrain.
+Apparently, many people off-road in the area commonly find themselves in sinkholes disguised as trusty off-roading terrain.

 Yes, our Lake Powell trip was riddled with unexpected mishaps, but yours doesn’t have to be!